-In talking about how much substitute teachers make, I noted that the daily pay rate (at least around here), when expressed in hourly terms, is flirting with the current minimum wage rate of $7.25/hour.
+In talking about how much substitute teachers make, I noted that the 2012 daily pay rate (at least around here), when expressed in hourly terms, was flirting with the current minimum wage rate of $7.25/hour.
 This got me to thinking about how the minimum wage has changed over time.

 With that as my inspiration, I decided to crunch some numbers and chart the data.
 I started by hitting up the DOL for a listing of the historical minimum wage rates.
 I then plugged the numbers into the BLS inflation calculator to get inflation adjusted values (in 2012 dollars).
 Links to the data sources are at the end of this article.

 For background, the federal minimum wage was enacted during the Roosevelt administration in 1938 under the Fair Labor Standards Act.
 At the time, employers were required to pay a minimum of $0.25/hour, which works out to $4.06/hour in inflation-adjusted (2012) dollars.